umer480/kubernetes/deployment-rollout-rollback.md

 The new pods crash or fail health checks.

-You accidentally deployed a wrong version.
+You accidentally deployed the wrong version.

 Users report issues after a new rollout.